leekeunhwan/reactjs.org/content/tutorial/tutorial.md

 }
 ```

 You'll need to change `this.props` to `props` both times it appears.
-Many components in your apps will be able to be written as functional components: these components tend to be easier to write and React will optimize them more in the future.
+Many components in your apps will be able to be written as function components: these components tend to be easier to write and React will optimize them more in the future.

 While we're cleaning up the code, we also changed `onClick={() => props.onClick()}` to just `onClick={props.onClick}`, as passing the function down is enough for our example.
 Note that `onClick={props.onClick()}` would not work because it would call `props.onClick` immediately instead of passing it down.